Murder of Escolastica Harrison: Investigations

-On the night of September 5, 1998, Escolastica Harrison was found dead by her nephew, Avel Cuellar, who returned home to discover her lying face down in a pool of blood, with her bedroom ransacked.
+On the night of September 5, 1998, Harrison was found dead by her nephew, Avel Cuellar, who returned home to discover her lying face down in a pool of blood, with her bedroom ransacked.
 An autopsy later determined that she died from multiple stab wounds.
 The medical examiner concluded that two different screwdrivers had been used in the attack, and noted that the victim had sustained defensive wounds, indicating she tried to fight off her attacker.

 The police classified the case as a homicide and launched an investigation to gather evidence and identify suspects.
 Testimonies from Harrison’s nephew and two acquaintances, who had been drinking with both Harrison and Ruben Gutierrez, placed Gutierrez at the trailer park on the night of the murder.

 Four days after the killing, Gutierrez voluntarily appeared at a police station for questioning.
 Initially, he denied being at the trailer park, but he eventually admitted to participating in the robbery.
 He claimed, however, that he did not kill Harrison, stating that he left the house while she was still alive and that it was Rene Garcia who remained behind.
 Gutierrez’s confession led to the arrests of his two alleged accomplices, and all three were subsequently charged with murder.

 One of the suspects, Pedro Gracia, was granted bail after cooperating with authorities and agreeing to testify against the others.
 However, in June 1999, Gracia absconded while out on bail and failed to appear at a pre-trial hearing.
 He was placed on the police’s wanted list and remains at large to this day.
-With Gracia's disappearance, Rene Garcia and Ruben Gutierrez remained the only suspects in custody for the murder of Escolastica Harrison.